aospapp/aosp/external/devlib/doc/instrumentation.rst

    ``site`` and a ``measurement_type``.

-   A ``site`` indicates where  on the target a measurement is collected from (e.g. a volage rail or location of a sensor).
+   A ``site`` indicates where  on the target a measurement is collected from (e.g. a voltage rail or location of a sensor).

-   A ``measurement_type`` is an instance of :class:`MeasurmentType` that describes what sort of measurment this is (power, temperature, etc).
-Each mesurement type has a standard unit it is reported in, regardless of an instrument used to collect it.
+   A ``measurement_type`` is an instance of :class:`MeasurmentType` that describes what sort of measurement this is (power, temperature, etc).
+Each measurement type has a standard unit it is reported in, regardless of an instrument used to collect it.

-   A channel (i.e. site/measurement_type combination) is unique per instrument, however there may be more than one channel associated with one site (e.g. for both volatage and power).
+   A channel (i.e. site/measurement_type combination) is unique per instrument, however there may be more than one channel associated with one site (e.g. for both voltage and power).

    It should not be assumed that any site/measurement_type combination is valid.
    The list of available channels can queried with